 Between the plethora of educational sessions, vendor exhibits and social gatherings, the Summit can be overwhelming for first-time attendees.
 But, if you take the time to prepare a strategy, you’ll be able to make the most of this unforgettable event.

-Thinking through the following five questions will help you take advantage of everything the Summit offers.
+By answering the following five questions, you will be able to take advantage of everything the Summit has to offer.

 While you’re in Miami, please join us, along with Esquire Bank and Shea Barclay Group, for a happy hour on Monday, January 21 from 7:00 to 10:00 pm.
 We’ll be in the South Cabana at the Kimpton Surfcomber Hotel, located just one block from the Summit.
 We’ll have complimentary food, drinks and cigars, and we’d love to meet you.
 Please visit our invitation to register.

 We look forward to seeing you at the Summit and our happy hour!